Child marriage: Indonesia

-In a move to curb child marriage in Indonesia, the minimum marriage age for girls in Indonesia will be raised to 19 in 2022.
+In a move to curb child marriage in Indonesia, the minimum marriage age for girls in Indonesia was raised to 19 in 2019, equalizing it to that of males.
 Previously, under the 1974 marriage law, the marriage age for girls was 16, and there was no minimum with judicial consent.

 There has been an increase in underage marriage which has been attributed to a rise in social networking sites like Facebook.
-It has been reported that in areas like Gunung Kidul, Yogyakarta, couples become acquainted through Facebook and continuing their relationships until girls became pregnant.
-Under Indonesian law underage marriage is prosecuted as sexual abuse, though unregistered marriages between young girls and older men are common in rural areas.
+It has been reported that in areas like Gunung Kidul, Yogyakarta, couples become acquainted through Facebook and continue their relationships until girls become pregnant.
+Under Indonesian law, underage marriage is prosecuted as sexual abuse, though unregistered marriages between young girls and older men are common in rural areas.
 In one case that caused a nationwide outcry, a wealthy Muslim cleric married a 12-year-old girl.
-He was prosecuted for sexually abusing a minor and sentenced to 4 years in jail.
+He was prosecuted for sexually abusing a minor and sentenced to four years in jail.

-Among the Atjeh of Sumatra girls formerly married before puberty.
+Among the Aceh of Sumatra, girls formerly married before puberty.
 The husbands, though usually older, were still unfit for sexual union.